bamberger symphoniker

 »I am truly delighted to be Chief Conductor of the Bamberg Symphony«, says Jakub Hrůša. »Even before I had a chance to conduct this jewel among European orchestras, I had been a huge admirer.
 They are an embodiment of orchestral culture, with everything imagined by this term.
 And with the Orchestra having its origins in Prague, we breathe the same musical air, sharing our cultural backgrounds, being artistically and historically very close.
 With the Bamberg Symphony, every phrase can turn to be a little miracle, and every concert is a transfiguration.«

 "Downright blazing with passion, energy and power" at the 2019 BBC Proms, The Times wrote about Jakub Hrůša, born in Brno in the Czech Republic.
-He is Principal Guest Conductor of the Czech Philharmonic Orchestra and, from the 21/22 season, of the Orchestra dell'Accademia Nazionale di Santa Cecilia Rome, previously of the Tokyo Metropolitan Symphony Orchestra and the Philharmonia Orchestra.
-From 2009-2015 he was music director and principal conductor of PKF-Prague Philharmonia.
+He is Principal Guest Conductor of the Czech Philharmonic Orchestra and has worked in the same capacity with the Philharmonia Orchestra, the Orchestra dell'Accademia Nazionale di Santa Cecilia and the Tokyo Metropolitan Symphony Orchestra.
+From 2025/2026 he will be General Music Director of the Royal Opera House Covent Garden.